gnrhxni/resume/worm_handbook.md

   3. Control moisture levels

-Following the three rules above, combined with the bin setup described below, has served my and other Denver-aread families dependably since 2018.
+Following the three rules above, combined with the bin setup described below, has served my and other Denver-area families dependably since 2018.

 ## Bin Setup